-Interconnection and long-distance revenue
+Interconnection and long distance revenue

 The interconnection service consists in the physical and functional connection between the networks of different telecommunications carriers, to allow their users to communicate with each other or to access other services.
 Services are billed to other operators when a call has been terminated in TPG's network and are recognized when the service is provided.
-Interconnection rates are regulated by the Federal Telecommunications Institute (IFT for its Spanish acronym).
+Interconnection rates are regulated by the Federal Telecommunications Institute (IFT).